Western saddle pads and a laptop on a desk for buying the right pad online.

 If you need a pad that can handle tough conditions and is easy to clean, look no further than neoprene.
 These pads are known for being incredibly durable and long-lasting.
 The synthetic rubber material is resistant to water, sweat, and grime, so you can often just hose it off after a ride.
 While some older styles had a reputation for trapping heat, many modern neoprene pads incorporate textured surfaces or ventilation holes to improve airflow.
 Their non-slip nature also helps keep your saddle from shifting.
 For riders who need a low-maintenance, hardworking pad that can withstand rigorous, everyday use, neoprene is a very practical choice.

-Matching Your Pad to Your Riding Discipline
+Matching Your Pad to Your Riding Style

 The type of riding you do has a huge impact on the kind of saddle pad your horse needs.
 A pad that’s perfect for a slow, meandering trail ride won’t offer the right support for the explosive movements of barrel racing.
 Thinking about your discipline first is the best way to narrow down your options and find a pad that truly helps your horse perform at their best.
 Each activity places different demands on your horse’s back, and the right pad provides the specific support, shock absorption, and fit required for that job.